woocommerce/woocommerce/docs/extension-development/handling-merchant-onboarding.md

 #### Register the Plugin for Task List Item Customization

-Finally, we register another plugin named “my-task-list-item-plugin.”
+Finally, we register another plugin named "my-task-list-item-plugin."
 This plugin is used to customize the appearance of task list items.
 It also targets WooCommerce’s task list and wraps the DefaultTaskItem component within a custom wrapper with additional styling.

 ```js
 registerPlugin( 'my-task-list-item-plugin', {